Denver Expressive Aphasia Injury Attorneys

 If you or someone you love has been involved in an accident caused by someone else’s negligence and is suffering from expressive aphasia, the team at Leventhal Puga Braley P.C. are here to help.

 This can be a difficult time for the person affected and their family, we are here to offer you support.
-We are professional expressive aphasia personal injury attorneys, here to help you receive the compensation you deserve.
+We are professional expressive aphasia attorneys, here to help you receive the compensation you deserve.

-To let us support you and all your legal needs, call us at (303) 759-9945.
+To let us support you and all your legal needs, call our Denver personal injury lawyers at (303) 759-9945.

 Causes of Expressive Aphasia